 Consider your lifestyle

 A question many people find themselves asking is whether they want something with diamonds, or something more minimalistic.
 We recommend trying on both styles and keeping an open mind.
 You’ll want to put your lifestyle and occupation into consideration.
-If you are very active, or work with your hands a lot, you may want a low maintenance band that you can wear all of the time without having to fuss about cleaning or being delicate with your ring, and that won't catch easily.
+If you are very active, work with your hands, or travel a lot, you may want a low maintenance band that you can wear all of the time without having to fuss about cleaning or fear losing your ring.
 Something simple, without diamonds, can be both timeless and practical.

 Don't be afraid to be creative with your wedding band.
 Pick a style that both compliments your engagement ring, but also lets your personality shine through.
 A wedding band need not be plain!